smaremanda/add-in-docs/reference/shared/document/activeviewchanged/activeviewchanged-event.md

 ## Remarks

-To add an event handler for the  **ActiveViewChanged** event of a document, use the[addHandlerAsync](../reference/shared/document/addhandlerasync-method.md) method of the **Document** object.
-The event handler receives an argument of type[ActiveViewChangedEventArgs](../reference/shared/document/activeviewchangedeventargs-object/documentactiveviewchangedeventargs-object.md).
+To add an event handler for the  **ActiveViewChanged** event of a document, use the [addHandlerAsync](../reference/shared/document/addhandlerasync-method.md) method of the **Document** object.
+The event handler receives an argument of type [ActiveViewChangedEventArgs](../reference/shared/document/activeviewchangedeventargs-object/documentactiveviewchangedeventargs-object.md).

 ## Support details